 Dainty bites, fresh flavours and dishes that don’t mind being moved from kitchen to hamper to blanket, or being passed around on a tray at a stand-up gathering…That’s what’s on my mind with these picnic and party favourites.
-Rustle up some of these beauties at your Melbourne Cup Day party, spring luncheon or pool-deck gathering.
+Rustle up some of these beauties at your New Year’s Eve party, summer luncheon or pool-deck gathering.

 I would never say that the Thermomix is really just for cocktails, but it’s so good at making cocktails that I have to assume they were always part of the grand Thermo-masterplan.
 This elegant and party-friendly spin on a classic martini only strengthens the case.
 The flavour combination comes from Gamila Macrury, who has a saffron and olive farm in Beechworth.
 Watch my video visit to her farm!